sleiendecker/waltscience.github.io/_posts/2020-8-3-retailsales.md

 Simply looking at the data might actually be the best way to undertand how massive these spending changes are.
 So I have made an interactive graph to explore retail sales data since 1992.

-**Click through some of the sectors and play with the year slider to get a feel for the unprecedented change in the economy**.
+**Click through some of the sectors and play with the year slider on the graph below to get a feel for the unprecedented change in the economy**.

 <br>